 - If dye is used to obtain X-ray pictures (angiogram), you may have a hot, flushing feeling when the dye is injected.
 Many people also describe a warm feeling in the groin when the dye is injected - as if they have 'wet themselves'.
 These feelings last just a few seconds (and the operator will tell you when they are about to inject the dye).
 Rarely, some people have an allergic reaction to the dye.

-Serious complications are rare but do sometimes occur.
+Serious complications are rare.
 For example, some people have had a stroke or a heart attack (myocardial infarction) during the procedure.
 Also, rarely, the catheter may damage a coronary artery.
 The risk of serious complications is small and is mainly in people who already have serious heart disease.
 As a consequence of serious complications, some people have died during this procedure.
 Your doctor will only recommend cardiac catheterisation if they feel the benefits outweigh the small risk.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 Patient Platform Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.